anthonybudd/LaraChan/README.md

 <sub><sup>⚠️ Hint: MySQL might take a miniute or so to initalize on first boot</sub></sup>

 ## Raspberry Pi Set-up
+To set-up a Raspberry Pi server run the following commands.
 ```sh
 git clone git@github.com:anthonybudd/LaraChan.git